METHODOLOGY

 Where the model performs well, and where it performs less well

 First Access Signals publishes both ends of the accuracy distribution by neighbourhood.
 Honesty about weakness is part of the competitive moat.
-The lists are refreshed every Monday after the weekly retrain.
+The lists refresh each time the model is retrained.

 How the model remains honest over time